-2018.
-The compensation committee also believed that such salary increases were warranted as a result of our highly successful financial performance in fiscal 2020, as well as now being more generally consistent with our closest publicly-traded peer company, LSI Industries, Inc. Even with these increases, because our NEOs now only total three as opposed to four as of April 1, 2019, our total NEO base salaries in fiscal 2021 will not exceed their total for fiscal 2020.
+- Increased the fiscal 2022 base salaries of each of our NEOs to \$500,000 and \$365,000 for Mr. Altschaefl and Messrs.
+Brodin and Green, respectively.
+The compensation committee believed that such salary increases were warranted as a result of our highly successful financial performance in fiscal 2020 and 2021, as well as now being more generally consistent with our closest publicly-traded peer company, LSI Industries, Inc. - Maintained the relative percentage of salary grant level of our fiscal 2022 long-term equity incentive awards for each of our NEOs consistent with their relative fiscal 2021 percentage of salary grant levels.
+As we did in fiscal 2021, each of our NEOs received a fiscal 2022 annual long-term equity-based incentive award set at an initial dollar value equaling 85% of their applicable fiscal 2022 base salary.
+Our compensation committee allowed each of our NEOs the alternate of accepting their fiscal 2022 annual long-term equity-based incentive grant either (i) 100% in the form of three-year pro rata vesting restricted stock or (ii) a combined grant, with 60% of the dollar value of the award in the form of three-year pro rata vesting restricted stock and 40% of the dollar value of the award in the form of restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.
+Two of our NEOs choose to accept their fiscal 2022 annual long-term incentive awards in 100% three-year pro rata vesting restricted stock.
+One of our NEOs chose the combined grant of 60% three-year pro rata vesting restricted stock and 40% restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.

-- Maintained the relative percentage of salary grant level of our fiscal 2021 long-term equity incentive awards for each of our NEOs consistent with their relative fiscal 2020 percentage of salary grant levels.
-As we did in fiscal 2020, each of our NEOs received a fiscal 2021 annual long-term equity-based incentive award set at an initial dollar value equaling 85% of their applicable fiscal 2021 base salary.
-As a result of the additional share availability under our 2016 Plan approved by our shareholders at to our 2019 Annual Meeting of Shareholders and the significant increase in our stock price since the beginning of fiscal 2020 (resulting in fewer shares being issued per dollar value of grant), our compensation committee returned to our pre-fiscal 2020 practice of allowing each of our NEOs the alternate of accepting their fiscal 2021 annual long-term equity-based incentive grant either (i) 100% in the form of three-year pro rata vesting restricted stock or (ii) a combined grant, with 60% of the dollar value of the award in the form of three-year pro rata vesting restrictive stock and 40% of the dollar value of the award in the form of restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards.
-Two of our three NEOs choose to accept their fiscal 2021 annual long-term incentive awards in 100% three-year pro rata vesting restricted stock.
-One of our NEOs chose the combined grant of 60% three-year pro rata vesting restrictive stock and 40% restricted cash payable in one-third increments upon the annual vesting of the tandem restricted stock awards. - Implemented a fiscal 2021 annual cash bonus program focused on achieving our goal of generating at least \$10 million of net income in fiscal 2021.
-Our fiscal 2021 annual cash bonus program provides that, if we achieve at least \$10 million of net income in fiscal 2021, our NEOs will participate in a bonus pool of up to 50% of our net income above \$10 million (calculated after taking into account all bonuses), with the total bonus pool capped at a maximum of \$775,000 (a 5.9% increase from fiscal 2020) and further subject to individual caps based on each NEO's target bonus amount.
-We believe this approach provides a challenging, but obtainable, goal that incentivizes management to generate significant sustained net income, and thereby should help lead to further enhanced shareholder value. - Implemented a maximum \$100,000 discretionary financial performance bonus pool for our NEOs (other than our chief executive officer).
-The availability of this discretionary NEO financial performance bonus pool is contingent on our achieving at least \$10 million in net income in fiscal 2021 (calculated after taking into account all bonuses), and is to be allocated among our NEOs (excluding our chief executive officer) at the discretion of our chief executive officer.
-We believe that this additional bonus opportunity further evidences our commitment to "paying for performance". - Discussed the possibility of considering paying potential discretionary bonuses to one or more of our NEOs in the event we are successful in obtaining one or more major projects in fiscal 2021 similar to the one we received in fiscal 2019/20.
+- Authorized a fiscal 2022 annual cash bonus program focused on our goal of re-achieving our relative level of EBITDA success we achieved in fiscal 2020.
+Our compensation committee also determined that providing for a tiered annual bonus program was a better corporate governance and executive compensation practice and reduced compensation-related risk compared to our prior "all-or-nothing" approach.
+As a result, our fiscal 2022 annual cash bonus program provides that, if we achieve between \$10 million to \$12.99 million of EBITDA in fiscal 2022, Messrs.
+Altschaefl, Brodin and Green will receive threshold annual bonus payments of 50%, 25% and 25%, respectively, of their fiscal 2022 base salary.
+If we achieve between \$13 million and \$15.99 million of EBITDA in fiscal 2022, then Messrs.
+Altschaefl, Brodin and Green will receive their target annual bonus payments of 100%, 50% and 50%, respectively, of their fiscal 2022 base salary.
+Finally, if we achieve \$16 million or more of EBITDA in fiscal 2022, then Messrs.
+Altschaefl, Brodin and 75%, respectively, of their fiscal 2022 base salary. - Maintained a maximum \$100,000 discretionary financial performance bonus pool for our NEOs (other than our chief executive officer).
+The availability of this discretionary NEO financial performance bonus pool is contingent on our achieving at least \$10 million in EBITDA in fiscal 2022 and is to be allocated among our NEOs (excluding our chief executive officer) at the discretion of our chief executive officer.
+We believe that this additional bonus opportunity further evidences our commitment to "paying for performance".
+At the direction of our chief executive officer, no payments from the discretionary bonus pool for fiscal 2021 were awarded.